All Episodes

 That's a fabulous road.

-Because in the end, war isn't about war is pointless if it's just about leaving a crater hole in the highway.
+Because in the end, war isn't about, war is pointless if it's just about leaving a crater hole in the highway.

 It's about destroying the enemy's will.

-And that is what we failed to do in Iraq, and that is what we failed to do in Afghanistan, which is why Hamid Kazai is now talking to the Taliban and figuring he he's gonna break with America completely.
+And that is what we failed to do in Afghanistan, which is why Hamid Karzai is now talking to the Taliban and figuring he's going to break with America completely.

-Twelve years in Afghanistan, little less in Iraq.
+12 years, 12 years in Afghanistan, little less in Iraq.

-Twelve years in Afghanistan.
+12 years in Afghanistan.

 And war is about will.

-And war is about knowing uh that it's not just about, you know, blowing something up and then sending in humanitarian agencies to spend a fortune.
+And war is about knowing that it's not just about, you know, blowing something up and then sending in humanitarian agencies to spend a fortune.

 That's it.

-And that's but but and that's what uh where Afghanistan's going.
+And that's where Afghanistan's going.

 We have spent a fortune in money.

-We have spent even more in the lives of brave men who retook towns like that one in Fallujah, and yet we threw away victory.
+We have spent even more in the lives of brave men who retook towns like that one in Fallujah.

-We threw away victory because we never think uh in long term about strategy, about will, about the very purpose of war.
+We threw away victory because we never think in long term about strategy, about will, about the very purpose of war.

-Uh Mark Stein in for Rush has said Russia's a little under the weather uh this morning, uh, but he will be back with you live on the Excellence in Broadcasting Network uh tomorrow.
+As I said, Rush is a little under the weather this morning, but he will be back with you live on the Excellence in Broadcasting Network tomorrow.

 Liberalism is a kind of class pose in America today.

-These people assume they are smarter, and therefore liberalism is the natural state of affairs because it's natural in any society for the smartest and most gifted and most intelligent people to run the joint, and that's why they feel that uh America is being run by liberals, because liberals are smarter, and everybody knows that.
+And therefore, liberalism is the natural state of affairs because it's natural in any society for the smartest and most gifted and most intelligent people to run the joint.

-And so this showdown between uh John Stewart and Nancy Pelosi, when he lobs her a softball question, hey, what's up with healthcare.gov, and she just says, I don't know, it's not my responsibility, it's nothing to do with me.
+And so this showdown between Jon Stewart and Nancy Pelosi, when he lobs her a softball question, hey, what's up with healthcare.gov?

 She can't answer it.